dnrohr/intellectual-history-knowledge-atlas/README.md

 - Topic and lens tags.
 - Source/review information where available.

-From the detail panel and surrounding controls you can add relationships, edit tags, inspect sparse neighborhoods, and jump to related people.
+From the dossier you can inspect the scholar's neighborhood, jump to related people, continue a curated thread, or send the scholar to Source Studio for relationship and source review.
+Close the desktop drawer when you want more graph space; the labeled **Dossier** tab on the right edge reopens it.
+At narrow widths the dossier becomes a bottom sheet.

-The detail panel has three tabs:
+The dossier has three tabs:

-- **Overview**: metadata, notes, works, immediate predecessors, and immediate successors.
+- **Dossier**: metadata, notes, works, immediate predecessors, and immediate successors.
 - **Context**: contemporaries, field peers, and era peers.
 - **Influences**: a compact upstream and downstream relationship map, plus three-hop lineage lists.